Retail React App

 The imported SVG icons are packaged into an SVG sprite at build time, and the sprite is included in the server side rendered HTML.

 The PWA Kit React SDK is a library that supports the isomorphic rendering pipeline for PWA Kit storefronts.
 It contains many key classes, functions, and components that power the Retail React App.
 For example, the

 app/ssr.js that kicks off the entire rendering and routing process is imported from the SDK.

 The SDK abstracts away some of the implementation details for server-side rendering, caching, and proxying while giving you plenty of opportunities to customize their operation.
 It also provides general-purpose utilities and tools for maintaining a single set of code that can be rendered both on the client side and the server side.

 Salesforce maintains the SDK as a separate

 npm package from the Retail React App so that improvements can be made more easily.
-Salesforce plans to open-source both the PWA Kit React SDK and the entire Retail React App so that the Commerce Cloud community can contribute to their evolution.

 The open-source technologies listed in this section are the ones that are used most frequently by the Retail React App.
 They’re also the hardest to replace with alternatives, so we selected them not only for their performance characteristics, but also for their reputation.
 Each one is actively maintained, highly customizable, well documented, and widely used.